by LISA MACNEIL

 Port Authority Member Chuck Morton was also onboard with the team.
 Morton is currently raising funds for future dive projects by selling t-shirts featuring the artwork of SCUBAnaut Trevor Ray.
 The design features The Ghost Ship at the Bendickson site, with its surrounding landscape.
 Ray used his artistic talent underwater, rendering the drawing with a pencil and paper specialized for the task.

-The Richardson Reef is located roughly 4 miles ESE of the Bendickson Reef, where The Ghost Ship was added to the array of tanks and concrete structures earlier this year.
+The Richardson Reef is located roughly 4 miles ESE of the Bendickson Reef, where The Ghost Ship was added to the of tanks and concrete structures earlier this year.
 In addition to the tires, the reef is also comprised of debris from the original Sunshine Skyway bridge, which collapsed in May of 1980 after being struck by a freighter.

 The most notable tire reef is the Osborne Reef, constructed off the coast of Fort Lauderdale in 1972.
 Bound together with metal fasteners that eventually rusted and broke apart, the result was damage to and destruction of natural coral reefs, and a 35-mile area of migrating tires.
 The costly cleanup began in 2001 and has involved multiple agencies.
 Cleanup efforts are still ongoing.

 Archie Carr Center for Sea Turtle Research (ACCSTR) at the University of Florida: https://accstr.ufl.edu/

 GPS coordinates for the Richardson Reef: Latitude 2830.5, Longitude 8255.8.